Hoecker-Lab/pocketoptimizer/README.rst

     # Calculate the binding and packing energies of all ligand poses and side chain rotamers against each other and against the fixed scaffold
     design.calculate_energies(
-        scoring='vina',           #  Method to score protein-ligand interaction score_packing=True,       #  Computes the packing energy using the Amber ff14SB or the CHARMM 36 force field score_binding=True,       #  Scores protein-ligand binding interaction with the defined method ncpus=8                   #  Number of CPUs to use )
+        scoring='vina',           #  Method to score protein-ligand interaction )

     # Compute the lowest energy structures using linear programming